Anomaly Detection in Large Labeled Multi-Graph Databases: Experiments

-In general, we observe similar performance advantage of \method over the baselines for type anomalies.
-The exception is \sub which performs comparably, and appears to suit better for type anomalies, potentially because changing node labels disrupts structure more than the addition of a few short isolate paths. \sub however does not scale to \kd, and the \underline{runner-up} on this dataset performs significantly worse.
+In general, we observe similar performance advantage of \method over the baselines for label anomalies.
+The exceptions are \gbad and \glocalkd{} which perform comparably, and appear to suit better for label anomalies, potentially because changing node labels disrupts structure more than the addition of a few short isolate paths. \gbad however does not scale to \kd, and the \underline{runner-up} on this dataset performs significantly worse.
+Similar observations are also seen on \shsyn{} dataset.